Ecwid/ecwid-api-docs/includes/_payment_api.md

 ## Set up payment method

-After you [registered a new application](/register) for Ecwid, send the payment URL for that new payment method by [contacting us](/contact).
+After you [registered a new application](/register) for Ecwid, **send your payment URL** to [Ecwid team](/contact).

 Ecwid will be sending order details requests to payment URL endpoint and expect the order status to be changed after the payment is complete.

+Next, start working on payment processing page according to the documentation: [https://developers.ecwid.com/api-documentation/processing-payment-request](https://developers.ecwid.com/api-documentation/processing-payment-request)

 ## Merchant settings for payment method